 Mrs Kent, it turns out, is herself a physicist but retired early on in her science career to live off the royalties she receives from a patented surgical sponge she invented as part of her PhD research at university.
 An X-ray detectable surgical sponge, in fact.
 And Mr Kent, our medical physicist, it turns out, had been receiving 50% of those royalties thanks to a clause in the couple’s prenuptial agreement that assigned the share to him so long as the marriage managed not to decay away before a certain number of years had elapsed.

-That action is not as trivial as it sounds, because the robe was the start of Mrs Kent’s downfall when Bosch later notices in photographs, supposedly taken by her kidnappers, that the orange robe is draped on the back of a chair, not in the closet, in what he now realises are staged images of the kidnapping.
+The robe was the start of Mrs Kent’s downfall, because Bosch later notices in photographs, supposedly taken by her kidnappers that the orange robe is draped on the back of a chair, not in the closet, in what he now realises are staged images of her kidnapping.